Mastercard/transaction-api-reference-app/README.md

 `Using Terminal`
 * Navigate to the root directory of the project within a terminal window and execute `mvn clean compile` command.

-### Build and Execute <a name="build-and-execute"></a>
-Once you’ve added the correct properties, we can build the application.
-We can do this by navigating to the project’s base directory from the terminal and running the following command:

-`mvn clean install`

-When the project builds successfully you can then run the following command to start the project:

-`java -jar target/transaction-api-reference-1.0.0.jar`

 ## Use Cases <a name="use-cases"></a>
 > Case 1: [AUTHORISATION](https://developer.mastercard.com/transaction-api/documentation/parameters/authorisation/)